Skip to main content

 A proof standard for anti distortion

 Since the Bible warns about distortion for gain, the church must demand higher proof standards especially for money claims.
 The standard is simple: no leaps, no hidden premises, no coercion.
-We hear this all the time; we must read scripture in context.
+We read scripture in context, this we hear this all the time and must apply.
 We can apply truth logic to scripture using premises and draw conclusions based on the "whole" truth.

 Truth example, premises to conclusion

-Premise B: Paul defines that tradition as ministerial practice: not eating bread δωρεάν, working night and day, not burdening the saints (2 Thessalonians 3:8)
+Premise B: Paul defines that tradition as ministerial practice: not eating others bread, working night and day, not burdening the saints (2 Thessalonians 3:8)

 Premise C: Paul states this is an example to imitate (2 Thessalonians 3:9)